lydell/eslint-plugin-simple-import-sort/README.md

 While the human alphabetical sorting and comment handling seems to work for a lot of people, grouping of imports is more difficult.
 Projects differ too much to have a one-size-fits-all grouping.

-I’ve decided to have this single option but nothing more.
+I’ve decided to have these two options but nothing more.
 Here are some things you can’t configure:

-- The sorting within each group.
+- The sorting within each group (apart from case sensitivity).
 It is what it is.
 See [Sorting].
 - Sorting of [side effect imports][safe] (they always stay in the original order).

 If you want more options, I recommend using the [import/order] rule (from [eslint-plugin-import]) instead.
 It has plenty of options, and the maintainers seem interested in expanding the feature where it makes sense.